Toyota AE86: In popular culture

-The AE86 is considered as an iconic cultural icon in Japanese popular culture following its inclusion in the Initial D anime and manga.
-The main character, Takumi Fujiwara, uses his father's AE86 Trueno GT-APEX liftback to make his tofu deliveries and later for racing.
+The AE86 is considered as a cultural icon in Japanese popular culture following its inclusion in the Initial D anime and manga.
+The main character, Takumi Fujiwara, uses his father's AE86 Trueno GT APEX liftback to make his tofu deliveries and later for racing.
 His friend, Itsuki Takeuchi, drives an AE85 Levin SR liftback.
-Throughout the series, two of Takumi's opponents drive AE86s: Wataru Akiyama, who drives a turbocharged (later supercharged) AE86 Levin GT-APEX liftback, and Shinji Inui, who drives the notchback coupé version of the GT-APEX AE86 Trueno.
+Throughout the series, two of Takumi's opponents drive AE86s: Wataru Akiyama, who drives a turbocharged (later supercharged) AE86 Levin GT APEX liftback, and Shinji Inui, who drives the notchback coupé version of the GT APEX AE86 Trueno.
 The AE86 is also a playable vehicle in the Initial D Arcade Stage series.
 The popularity of Initial D is cited as the main cause of the car's high resale price, which is often referred to as "Takumi tax" or "tofu tax", after Takumi and his tofu delivery occupation respectively.

 Production

 The Toyota AE86 (as well as the AE85) was built in either the Kanto Higashi-Fuji plant, or the Takaoka plant.
 Over 360,000 AE86s are estimated to have been built in total.

 AE86s built at the (now-closed) Kanto Higashi-Fuji plant came with a "5" designation at the beginning of the serial number.
 Their plant codes were "M21" and "M22".
 Only 28% of AE86s were produced at this plant, all of them being made for Japan with no export models being made.

 AE86s built at the Takaoka plant came with a "0" designation at the beginning of the serial number.
 Their plant codes were "A54" and "A52".
 The majority of AE86s were produced at this plant (including exported AE86 models), as it was the original plant where the Toyota Corolla and Sprinter are manufactured.